 People and place are at the very heart of Georgina’s producing practice.
 She collaborates with artists, communities and partners (across both public and private sectors) to bring projects to life that have social relevance and respond directly to context – celebrating the powerful civic role that culture and creativity plays in our world.

-Georgina has spent the past 10 years producing contemporary art for public places, working across fields, forests, beaches, heritage sites and urban city centres in Producing and Consultancy roles at Situations (2002-2018), the National Trust, The Watershed and The Architecture Centre.
+Georgina has spent the past 10 years producing contemporary art for public places, working across fields, forests, beaches, heritage sites and urban city centres in Producing and Consultancy roles at Situations (2002-2018), the National Trust, The Watershed and Design West.

-As well as now operating in a freelance capacity, Georgina is Public Art Officer for Bristol City Council.
-Here she works collaboratively with City Design Group and Arts Development colleagues to create opportunities that strengthen and connect Bristol’s arts ecology – securing cultural investment via the planning system to ensure meaningful culture is embedded at the very heart of city design.
+As well as now operating in a freelance capacity, Georgina is Public Art Officer for Bristol City Council, connecting people and place through culture.
+Georgina works collaboratively with Urban Design, Regeneration and Arts Development colleagues to create opportunities that strengthen and connect Bristol’s arts ecology – securing cultural investment via the planning system to ensure meaningful culture is embedded at the very heart of city design.

 Core Values